d-emeni/react-demo/README.md

 This is a simple React application that fetches and displays a list of users from a backend API.

-It is part of a hands-on project used in my Docker Networking tutorial on Dev.to:
+It is part of a hands-on project used in my Docker Networking tutorial on [Dev.to]():

 ## What this app does

 - Fetches users from a backend API
 - Displays them in a clean, simple UI
 - Uses a modern file structure (`components/`, `services/`)
-- Prepares you for containerizing frontend/backend projects with Docker
+- Supports `.env` config for clean API setup
+- Containerized and served using Nginx for production
+- Demonstrates Docker networking with a frontend-backend setup

 ## Prerequisites

-- Node.js (v18+ recommended)
+- Node.js (v18+ recommended for local dev)
 - NPM
 - Basic React knowledge (optional but helpful)
+- Docker (optional, if following the containerization section)

 ## How to run locally